abend0c1/rexxxmlparser/README.md

       `getPreviousSibling(node)`

-         Returns the node number of the specified node's previous sibline node.
+         Returns the node number of the specified node's previous sibling node.
 That is, the previous node sharing the same parent.

       `getProcessingInstruction(name)`